 - Keep mealtimes as positive of an experience as possible.
 This can be challenging at times and with a two year old, isn’t always possible.
 We specifically avoid getting into power struggles over food or talking negatively about his lack of variety.
 That doesn’t mean that we aren’t frustrated at times, but we do our best to keep that from him.

-- Changing it up – Sometimes kids get stuck in a rut during a meal that doesn’t start off on the right foot and a simple change can get them eating again.
+- Make a Quick Change – Sometimes kids get stuck in a rut during a meal that doesn’t start off on the right foot and a simple change can get them eating again.
 This takes little effort, but we have gotten fairly inconsistent about some of my go-to change ups:

 Making chicken pot pie together.

-Most of these strategies I have used in the past and use regularly with the families I work with, but they require a bit more effort and planning.
+Most of these strategies I have used in the past and use regularly with the families of fussy eaters I work with, but they require a bit more effort and planning.
 However, with a little organization, all of these strategies are very do-able!

 Large bins, like this one filled with birdseed, that kids can actually sit in will intensify the experience.